Pierre Loti Hill Cafe & Restaurant İstanbul

 Pierre Loti Hill, the viewing cafe, located in the Eyup district on the shores of the Golden Horn, in the hilly area right next to the Eyup Sultan Mosque, is one of the most visited places in Istanbul by both local and foreign tourists.
 Stop by to sip Turkish coffee or tea against the view of the Golden Horn, take lots of photos, and enjoy the view more closely with the binoculars on the viewing terrace.
-The name Pier Loti sounded unfamiliar, after all, he lived in Istanbul at one time and wrote his novels while sitting here, taking his name from the famous French novelist and traveler Pierre Loti.
-Pierre Loti'nin real name "Julien Viaud" dur
+The name Pier Loti sounded unfamiliar, after all, he lived in Istanbul at one time and wrote his novels while sitting here, taking his name from the famous French novelist and traveler Pierre Loti, whose real name was "Julien Viaud"

 Pierre Loti Cafe

-While you try to reach the hill by car from the Gaziosmanpaşa side, there is no expectation until you see the crucial side of the hill.
+One of the best things to do in İstanbul is do sightseeing around the Golden horn, and the best view of the Golden horn is at Pierre Loti hill.
+While you try to reach Pierre Loti by car from the Gaziosmanpaşa side, there is no expectation until you see the crucial side of the hill.
 It is necessary to emphasize a point where the most beautiful photographs of Istanbul can be taken.
-You can also try to stay in a boutique hotel on the hill, besides the cafe with a magnificent view, there is also a restaurant.
+You can also try to stay in a boutique hotel on the hill, besides the cafe with a magnificent view, there is also a restaurant call it Azade.
 If you have a cemetery phobia, don't go to Pierre Loti for the first time, there is an old big cemetery stretching from the hill to the Golden Horn slope.
 On the European side of Istanbul, the hill that is climbed to take more cruising and panoramic photos, and another observation terrace on the European side, are an equivalent place to Ulus Cafe.
 It has the same characteristics as Çamlıca Hill against the Bosphorus on the Asian side.

 History Of Pierre Loti Hill in İstanbul